It's Only Us

-"It's Only Us" is a song by British singer Robbie Williams, released as a double A-side with a cover of "She's the One" on 8 November 1999.
+"It's Only Us" is a song by English singer Robbie Williams, released as a double A-side with a cover of "She's the One" on 8 November 1999.
 Unlike "She's the One", "It's Only Us" was a brand new recording made for the FIFA 2000 soundtrack.
 As such, it did not originally appear on I've Been Expecting You but was eventually added to its 2002 reissue (replacing "Jesus in a Camper Van" due to copyright issues).

 The song became Williams' second number-one single in the United Kingdom, spending one week at number one.
 "It's Only Us" is the theme song to the EA Sports release of FIFA 2000, something which Williams agreed to on the condition that his team, Port Vale F.C., was included in the game.
 The video features a computer-animated Williams as part of the Port Vale football team and flying through space.
 The official soundtrack to FIFA 2000, entitled FIFA 2000: The Album, was released in 1999 and "It's Only Us" was the "official single" from it.
-The music video for the song also featured as an Enhanced CD feature on the album.
+The music video for the song was included as an enhanced CD feature on the album.